JakovTomasic/no-headache.nix/doc/configuring.md

 Otherwise, set parameters for [make-disk-image.nix](https://github.com/NixOS/nixpkgs/blob/master/nixos/lib/make-disk-image.nix) (read all possible parameters and values in the first curly braces `{ ... }`).

 This option ignores the count option, meaning only one image per configuration will be built.
-**Note**: the disk image won't be built unless the appropriate build flag is used when building the configs.
+**Note**: the disk image won't be built unless `makeDiskImages = true` is set in your flake.nix file for the chosen config.

 If configuring this option (if it isn't null), the `format` parameter must be defined.